-ADA ACCOMMODATIONS
+ADA Accommodations

 Early registration is strongly recommended for students with disabilities.
-Martha Smith, Director of the ADA Accommodations Offices, may be contacted at either campus.
-The Jefferson Campus ADA Accommodations Office is located in Fitzgerald Student Center room 300, telephone number (205) 856-7731.
+Alisha Medley, Director of the ADA Accommodations Offices, may be contacted at either campus.
+The Jefferson Campus ADA Accommodations Office is located in Fitzgerald Student Center room 300, telephone number (205) 856-6077.
 The Shelby-Hoover Campus ADA Accommodations Office is located in the Learning Resource Center, telephone number (205) 983-5936.
+The ADA Director is available to meet with students at the instructional sites by appointment.